lorensen/VTKExamples/src/Instructions/ForUsers.md

 If you want to use [VTK Examples](https://github.com/lorensen/VTKExamples) you have several options.
-If you are a Wiki Example Developer, [go here](../Instructions/ForDevelopers) or a Wiki Example Administrator [go here](../Instructions/ForAdministrators).
+If you are a VTK Example Developer, [go here](../Instructions/ForDevelopers) or a VTK Example Administrator [go here](../Instructions/ForAdministrators).

 ## Build an example